 The Company has a leaf inventory management program whereby, among other things, it is committed to purchase certain quantities of leaf tobacco.
 The purchase commitments are for quantities not in excess of anticipated requirements and are at prices, including carrying costs, established at the commitment date.
-At March 31, 2010, Liggett had leaf tobacco purchase commitments of approximately \$30,300.
-During 2007, the Company entered into a single source supply agreement for fire safe cigarette paper through 2012.
+At June 30, 2010, Liggett had leaf tobacco purchase commitments of approximately \$38,100.

-All of the Company's inventories at March 31, 2010 and December 31, 2009 have been reported under the LIFO method.
+All of the Company's inventories at June 30, 2010 and December 31, 2009 have been reported under the LIFO method.